mykle1/Hello-Lucy/readME.md

 | `startHidden` | true/false | whether at MagciMirror startup to hide all modules and show image | default=true |

 ## How to add any module you want for use with Hello-Lucy
-* You can ask me to add them for you or follow the example directions below.
-* If you are not comfortable modifying files it's best that I do it. :-)

-* Otherwise, please read the "How to add modules to Hello-Lucy" file included with this repo.
+* Please read the "How to add modules to Hello-Lucy" file included with this repo.

 ### Future upgrades for Hello_Lucy will eliminate the need for any modifications by the user (That's you)

 ## Modules below that work by default
-### Note: I can add modules for you.
-Usually, in less than 24 hours.

 * alert
 * clock